datatags/InfinitodeWheelSolver/README.md

 Then, you'd have to have an algorithm that, after each new wheel purchase compares the current state to any other paths that also have a new wheel purchase at the current step.
 Then, compare whatever state information is needed.
 You'd also have to consider that the default option is to automatically respin if the wheel lands on a x2 or x3, meaning another call to the spinner RNG.

+Another consideration: using research itself to manipulate the wheel generator RNG.
+The wheel generator rolls the RNG once for each research that can't be afforded, so perhaps buying/resetting research and buying/selling items could be integrated as steps for even more possibilities.

 I suppose I'm not sure if this is an exhaustive list of what influences wheel generation, so maybe there are more confounding factors once that one is solved.
 That's just the one I know of; it took me quite a while to track down in the initial implementation of this app.